 Her short fiction has been published in New Letters, Blithe House Quarterly, Harrington Lesbian Literary Quarterly, Sinister Wisdom, and Transfer.
 Her story “Everything I Know of You I Know From Your Warts” was nominated for a Pushcart Prize.
 She is currently exploring publication opportunities for her manuscript, Molehills of Mississippi: a novel of grace in an age of terror.

 She earned a B.A. in Feminist Studies from Stanford University, a teaching credential from the School of Education at Mills College, and an MFA in Fiction from San Francisco State University.
 She’s taught writing to and learned ineffable lessons of humanity from thousands of students in contexts ranging from Oakland and San Francisco public high schools to Ecuadoran language classrooms to collegiate creative writing classes.
-She currently teaches English, LGBT Studies, and Women’s Studies at City College of San Francisco, where she chairs the Department of Women’s Studies.
+She currently teaches English, LGBT Studies, and Women’s and Gender Studies at City College of San Francisco, where she chairs the Department of Women’s and Gender Studies.

 Her home is now in San Francisco with her partner and their son.